ruHaskell-learn/lhx/README.md

 ## Idea

-The central idea is to make possible to transform some text line-by-line using a simple templating language: rename a group of files, generate HTML lists and tables, etc.OOII
+The central idea is to make possible to transform some text line-by-line using a simple templating language: rename a group of files, generate HTML lists and tables, etc.